wohaco/despace/venera_11_12.md

 **Measurements during atmospheric descent** ([EVN‑003](venus.md), [001](venus.md)).

-According to the accelerometer at the entrance to the atmosphere was measured atmospheric density in the altitude range from 100 to 65 km.
-With instruments to measure temperature and atmospheric pressure was carried out direct in situ measurements of these parameters from 61 km up to the surface ([EVN‑010](venus.md)).
-The opacity of the atmosphere was measured in the range of heights from 64 km to the surface, the chemical composition of aerosols ([EVN‑018](venus.md)) − from 64 to 49 km.
-Aerosol scattering was measured from 51 km to the surface, and thunderstorm activity − from 60 km to the surface ([EVN‑012](venus.md)).
-The gas chromatograph analyzed nine atmospheric samples at altitudes ranging from 42 km to the surface.
-The new mass-spectrometer measured the composition of the atmosphere in the range from 32 to 1 km.
+According to the accelerometer at the entrance to the atmosphere was measured atmospheric density in the altitude range from 100 to 65 ㎞.
+With instruments to measure temperature and atmospheric pressure was carried out direct in situ measurements of these parameters from 61 ㎞ up to the surface ([EVN‑010](venus.md)).
+The opacity of the atmosphere was measured in the range of heights from 64 ㎞ to the surface, the chemical composition of aerosols ([EVN‑018](venus.md)) − from 64 to 49 ㎞.
+Aerosol scattering was measured from 51 ㎞ to the surface, and thunderstorm activity − from 60 ㎞ to the surface ([EVN‑012](venus.md)).
+The gas chromatograph analyzed nine atmospheric samples at altitudes ranging from 42 ㎞ to the surface.
+The new mass-spectrometer measured the composition of the atmosphere in the range from 32 to 1 ㎞.
 Altitude profiles of horizontal wind speed and direction were obtained from measurements of Doppler frequency shift of the radio transmitter ([EVN‑010](venus.md)).

 According to the spectrometer, the first more or less realistic profile of the content of water vapor in the atmosphere was constructed, which serve as the second most important (after carbon dioxide) greenhouse gas in the atmosphere of Venus.
-Measurements of Venera 11 and Venera 12 indicated a decrease in water vapor content from 200 ppm at the base of the cloud layer to 20 ppm at the surface (many years later, when re-analysis of the data were refined and spoke about a constant vapor content at about 30 ppm from 50 km to the surface).
-Data from the mass-spectrometers of the Venera 11 and 12 lander resulted in values of relative water vapor content up to 0.5 % at 44 km and up to 0.1 % at 24 km, which was significantly higher than those obtained by spectrometers and other remote spectral measurements from Earth, so they were considered doubtful.
+Measurements of Venera 11 and Venera 12 indicated a decrease in water vapor content from 200 ppm at the base of the cloud layer to 20 ppm at the surface (many years later, when re-analysis of the data were refined and spoke about a constant vapor content at about 30 ppm from 50 ㎞ to the surface).
+Data from the mass-spectrometers of the Venera 11 and 12 lander resulted in values of relative water vapor content up to 0.5 % at 44 ㎞ and up to 0.1 % at 24 ㎞, which was significantly higher than those obtained by spectrometers and other remote spectral measurements from Earth, so they were considered doubtful.

 Based on the analysis of 176 full spectra of 22 samples taken ([EVN‑055](venus.md)), the following results of mass spectrometry measurements were obtained ([EVN‑077](venus.md)):